It is time to heal.

 So I told myself: When I am long-lasting and/or severely burdened by illness and medication, this will immediately result in negative consequences for my performance and thus my future chances.

-It isn‘t necessarily my momentary condition that should motivate me for change but rather what this condition can lead me to become.
+It isn‘t necessarily my momentary condition that should motivate me for change, but rather what this condition can lead me to become.

 We can primarily prevent helplessness and reduce injury risks through healthy, anatomically correct movement as part of a healthy lifestyle.
 For example, we demand our mental skills by training for effortless and unrestricted mobility, quick strength, and perseverance.
 One acts on the other.